By Theresa Harding (updated 11/3/19)

-Chronic (or ongoing) inflammation occurs when the immune system attacks the body’s healthy cells leading to autoimmune diseases such as rheumatoid arthritis, states of immune deficiency including Crohn’s disease or skin conditions including psoriasis.
+Chronic (or ongoing) inflammation is said to occur when the immune system attacks the body’s healthy cells leading to autoimmune diseases.
+Such diseases are rheumatoid arthritis, states of immune deficiency including Crohn’s disease or skin conditions including psoriasis.
 Underlying chronic inflammation also may play a role in heart disease, diabetes, and Alzheimer’s disease.

 There are ways to eat anti-inflammatory food in order to reduce any chance of chronic inflammation.
-As mentioned above, there are supplements for inflammation as one way.
-But food is always the first option.
+As mentioned above, there are supplements for inflammation in one way.
+But food is always the first option I recommend.

 Have you experienced any symptoms of pain due to inflammation?
 What methods are you using to heal the pain?

 Healthy Living isn't difficult.
 It requires an ongoing lifestyle change with patience and an open mind.
 I teach this mindset all the time.
 After 14 years of transitioning from an unhealthy lifestyle to a pain-free one, I think it's important to share my knowledge and research with those who are ready to make that shift in their health and wellness.